Technical Deep Dive

 3. Manual search: Spend 15 minutes digging through emails

 None of these work for non-technical users.
 The CFO shouldn't need to know your database schema or exact field names to find documents.
+With AP departments spending 62% of their time handling exceptions [Ardent Partners 2024], efficient search is critical.

 The Gap: Keyword Search vs. Semantic Understanding